VolistxTeam/Framework/README.md

 # Volistx Framework
 Volistx Framework For RESTful API Based on Laravel/Lumen

-This is a pre-made skeleton for Volistx API platform using Lumen PHP Framework.
+This is a framework skeleton for Volistx API platform using Lumen PHP Framework.

 Let's make some awesome thing together!